Barry Chaffkin, LCSWCEO

 In her current role as Director of Communications and Marketing with Boys & Girls Harbor, Melissa is known for leveraging expertise in strategic and crisis communications planning, event management and branding, to optimize the organization’s presence across emerging media platforms.
 Melissa has a deep passion for youth and community development and resides in Bronx, NY.

-Adam holds an HBA degree from Ivey Business School and an M.B.A from the University of Toronto.
-Adam joined Thomson Reuters in their Management Associates Program after completing his M.B.A.
-Adam is from Toronto.
-Canada and lived there before moving to New York.
-Prior to completing his M.B.A., Adam worked in supply chain, predominantly with the Home Depot in Canada.
-Adam is an avid traveler and enjoys engaging with people from all around the world.
-Adam has served as a Kid Coach for Future Possibilities for Kids.
-Adam joined Fostering Change for Children’s Board to support today’s youth and make a difference in the community in which he lives.
+Adam works for Refinitiv (formerly Thomson Reuters) in its partnerships function and previously held roles in sales operations, business development, corporate finance and product strategy.
+Adam holds an HBA degree from Western University Ivey Business School and an MBA from the University of Toronto Rotman School of Management.
+Adam currently lives in Brooklyn with his wife and son and has lived in NYC since he moved from his hometown Toronto, Canada.
+Adam is an avid traveler having visited over 35 countries.
+Adam previously served as a Kid Coach for Future Possibilities for Kids and joined Fostering Change for Children’s Board to support today’s youth and make a difference in the community in which he lives.